Aman-Jindal/Survival-Analysis-A-Study-on-Breast-Cancer-Patients/README.md

 ## Experiment Design

-I will conduct a Multiple Regression Test to identify which variable are significantly correlated with dependent variable.
-I choose this test because there are lot of variables in this test and it will time consuming to do tests like t-test, Linear Regression with two variable with two samples or analysis of variance with 2 or more samples(In Anova we take all the variables at once but it will be difficult to conclude which are significant).
+I will fit a Logistic Regression Model to identify which variable are significantly correlated with dependent variable.
+I choose this test because other test like t-test and ANOVA are done to analyze two samples or more than 2 samples.
 Also, we can't conduct z-test and Chi-squared goodness of fit because for z-test we should have population data and for chi-squared we should have nominal(categorical) data.
-Multiple Regression test will be a best choice in this case.
-However, we can't visualize the data as there are so many variables but we can interpret the coefficients associated with each variable and their corresponding p-value.
+Multiple Regression test is done when your dependent variable is continous so Logistic Regression is our best choice in this case.
 We will use the _Microsoft Excel_ to do this.
+The step by step process is given in this notebook.

+## Result